jedisct1/EtchDNS/README.md

 blocked_ip_ranges = ["203.0.113.0/24", "198.51.100.0/24"]
 ```

 This helps protect against IP spoofing, abuse from internal networks, and connections from known problematic IP ranges.
+Client port validation adds another layer of security by blocking connections from privileged ports, which are commonly used in spoofing attacks.

 ## Development